-Although Microsoft has spent a majority of this generation focusing on acquiring studios and developing services such as Xbox Game Pass, they don’t appear to be leaving the console market anytime soon.
+Although Microsoft has spent a majority of this generation focusing on acquiring studios and developing services such as Xbox Game Pass, they don’t appear to be leaving the console market in the near future.
 Slated to release in Holiday 2020, the Xbox Series X will serve as Microsoft’s next flagship console where players can experience the best upcoming games.

 Here, we’ll be highlighting the games you can look forward to playing on your Series X in 2020 and beyond.
 Make sure to check back as we’ll be updating this list in the future with new entries.
 Lastly, if you would like to receive more gaming recommendations, consider reading through our other curated lists:

 Microsoft has been surprisingly tight-lipped regarding the next Halo entry, considering they plan to launch it alongside the Series X later this year.
 Halo: Infinite will be the sixth mainline entry in the first-person shooter franchise and was one of the first games to be confirmed as a next-gen title.

 Xbox One owners need not fret as Infinite will be coming to both platforms on day one.
 Current speculation suggests the game’s story is set during the “Reclaimer Saga” of Halo and plans to tell a more serious story centered on Master Chief and Cortana’s relationship.
 Additionally, it will see the debut of 343’s new Slipspace Engine, which was developed alongside Halo: Infinite.

 Hellblade II was announced during the Game Awards 2019 following the reveal of the Series X’s name and design.
 The sequel sees British studio Ninja Theory back at the helm for what appears to be a much darker and atmospheric game, which is saying a lot considering the first Hellblade was already pretty grim.